-- Sound system is outdated: speakers are not positioned correctly to reach all parts of the room, and there is no wireless system available. - Theater is not easily wheelchair accessible.
-Wheelchairs cannot access stage unless they take a path using the kitchen elevator and go through the tunnels in the basement. - Limited wing space limits scenery for productions (most sets have to be built as stationary units) and access to dressing rooms is through the tunnels. - No backstage passage from one side to the other (i.e., in order to exit stage right and then enter stage left, students have to leave the theatre and run around through the student center) - House lights are not bright enough to make patrons feel confident when going up and down the steep staircases in the house - Access to house front lighting requires students to climb a ladder and wear harnesses, which is a safety concern. - Lighting system is outdated and operates using a floppy disc. - Projection capabilities are not hardwired into the sound board. - Little Theatre is not Clear Com accessible.
+- Sound system is outdated--speakers are not positioned correctly to reach all parts of the room; there is no wireless system available. - Theater is not easily wheelchair accessible.
+Wheelchairs cannot access stage unless they take a path using the kitchen elevator and go through the tunnels in the basement. - Limited wing space limits scenery for productions (most sets have to be built as stationary units) and access to dressing rooms is through the tunnels. - No backstage passage from one side to the other (In order to exit stage right and then enter stage left, students have to leave the theatre and run around through the student center) - House lights are not bright enough to make patrons feel confident when going up and down the steep staircases in the house - Access to house front lighting requires students to climb a ladder and wear harnesses, which is a safety concern - Lighting system is outdated and operates using a floppy disc. - Projection capabilities are not hardwired into the sound board. - Little Theatre is not Clear Com accessible.

-- Most of these issues concerning the space and its limitations have been raised by audience members, presenters and/or students and staff. - Imagine learned about and evaluated these needs through tours of the theater, interviews with faculty and staff, student surveys, student listening sessions, and faculty and staff surveys, as well as tours of peer high schools.
+- Most of these issues concerning the space and its limitations have been raised by audience members, presenters and/or students and staff. - Imagine learned about them through tours of the theater, interviews with faculty and staff, student surveys, student listening sessions, and faculty and staff surveys.